 Egg Donation With Surrogacy — At First Glance

-- If a woman’s eggs cannot be used for any reason, eggs from a donor may be fertilized with the male intended parent’s sperm and the resulting embryos can be transferred to the surrogate mother.
+- If a woman’s eggs cannot be used for any reason, eggs from a donor may be fertilized with the male intended parent’s sperm and the resulting embryos can be transferred to the gestational carrier.

-- Success rates for IVF with egg donation can be three to 10 times greater than with traditional IVF.
+- Success rates for IVF with egg donation can be 3 to 10 times greater than with traditional IVF.
 This extraordinary success is due to the use of young, fertile egg donors.

 - The egg donation process using anonymous donors follows similar steps of the IVF with Surrogacy process.